ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/root-data-entity.md

 ```

 More generally, the metadata id can be a URI whose last path segment is
-`ro-crate-metadata.json`, so the above lookup can fail.
-In this case we can
+`ro-crate-metadata.json`, so the above lookup can fail in non-conforming crates,
+e.g. a JSON-LD file that has imported an RO-Crate using Linked Data mechanisms.

-find the root entity by executing an algorithm similar to the one shown above,
+In this case we can look for the root entity by executing a
+heuristic algorithm similar to the one shown above,
 with the only difference that step 2 must be replaced by:

 2. .. if the `@id`'s last path segment is `ro-crate-metadata.json`